9r0x/cuda-shift/README.md

 # Usage

 ```
-Usage: ./tiltshift <image_path> <kernel_dim> <sigma> <output_image>
+Usage: ./cuda/bin/tiltshift <input_path> <output_path>
 Arguments:
   <input_path>    Path to the input image.
+Supported formats are PNG and JPEG(JPG).
-Supported formats are PNG and JPEG.
+  <output_path>   Path to the output image.
+Supported formats are PNG and JPEG(JPG).
+Options:
+  --help         -h         Print this help message.
-  <kernel_radius> Dimension of the Gaussian kernel radius, center pixel included.
+  --radius       -r = 10    Dimension of the Gaussian kernel radius, center pixel included.
-  <sigma>         Standard deviation of the Gaussian kernel.
+  --sigma        -s = 3.0   Standard deviation of the Gaussian kernel.
 Must be a positive number.
-  <output_path>  Path to the output image.
-Format is determined by the file extension.
+  --far          -f = 0.2   Lower end of the far mask in height ratio.
+  --near         -n = 0.8   Upper end of the near mask in height ratio.
+  --feather         = 0.1   Feather size in height ratio.

+Example: ./cuda/bin/tiltshift input.png -r 5 - s 1.2 output.png
 ```

 # Global Workflow